naaman10/rhubarb/walks.markdown

 permalink: /walks/
 section: 3
 intro_section: >-
-  * I really love a good walk, I like to go out for a walk once a day for about an hour or so
+  * I really love a good walk, but while im on rest I can only do two 10 minute walks a day on lead

   * My people will leave you my lead, collar, harness and treat bag